jughosta/redwood-journal/README.md

-# Redwood
+# Redwood Journal
 >**HEADS UP:** RedwoodJS is _NOT_ ready for use in Production.
 It relies heavily on Prisma2, which is currently in testing with an expected production release coming soon.
 See status at ["Is Prisma2 Ready?"](https://isprisma2ready.com)

 ## Getting Started
 - [Redwoodjs.com](https://redwoodjs.com): home to all things RedwoodJS.
 - [Tutorial](https://redwoodjs.com/tutorial/welcome-to-redwood): getting started and complete overview guide.
 - [Docs](https://redwoodjs.com/docs/introduction): using the Redwood Router, handling assets and files, list of command-line tools, and more.
 - [Redwood Community](https://community.redwoodjs.com): get help, share tips and tricks, and collaborate on everything about RedwoodJS.

 ### Setup